scroll-tech/scroll-prover/README.md

 `make test-chunk-prove` and `make test-agg-prove` are the main testing entries for multi-level circuit constraint system of scroll-prover.
 Developers could understand how the system works by reading the codes of these tests.

-Besides it, `make test-inner-prove` could be used to test the first-level circuit, and `make-comp-prove` could be used to test two-layers compression circuits.

 ### Binaries

 This repository is designed to be used as a Rust crate, rather than a standalone running process.
 However, you can still use the following command to run binaries locally.